TheMrityunjayPathak/Data-Science-with-Python/README.md

 ## Contributing

 - Contributions to this repository are Welcome!
-- If you would like to add more notebooks or make improvements to existing ones, feel free to submit a pull request.
+- You can add more notebooks or make improvements to existing ones.
+- Just submit a pull request and done.

 ## License